sm3131/e-commerce-back-end/README.md

 - https://choosealicense.com/ (To help with picking which licenses to include)
 - https://shields.io/ (To generate the link to create the license badge)
 - https://wisehackermonkey.github.io/badge-demo/ (To help with coloring the license badges and grabbing the license links)
-- https://opensource.org/licenses/ (To borrow the license section text describing the terms of each of the licenses included in the readme generator)
+- https://opensource.org/licenses/ (To borrow the license section text describing the terms of the licenses included in the readme)